Training: Petty Cash

 - Lock the cash in your Petty Cash box.

-For more information about replenishing your Petty Cash fund see Administrative Guide memo 36.6 Section 6e.
+For more information about replenishing your Petty Cash fund see Administrative Guide Policy 5.4.4 Section 6e.
 We have arranged for the Stanford Federal Credit Union (SFCU) to cash Petty Cash replenishment checks using your Stanford picture ID card.
 Custodians who want more than one roll of coins (in any denomination) must email the Petty Cash Bank Replenishment Form to the branch one day before presenting the check for cashing.

 Open, Close, and Resize a Petty Cash Fund